 Pedistraian location information – A pedestrian is walking down the street, opting to see tourist information about current location.
 The user has the ability to get map, navigation directions, local attractions, restaurants, etc. Unlike things like the iPhone app “AroundMe”, the information provided would be even more site specific and could be interactive.

-[ref TBD]
+[ref 11-11-0148-07-00ai-use-cases-for-tgai.docx]